Nextcloud Setup

 CREATE DATABASE nextcloud;

-CREATE USER user WITH PASSWORD 'supersecurepassword';
+CREATE USER nextclouduser WITH PASSWORD 'your-secure-password';

-ALTER DATABASE nextcloud OWNER TO mandrake;
+ALTER DATABASE nextcloud OWNER TO nextclouduser;

 zfs create -o mountpoint=/mnt/r430pool/nextcloud r430pool/nextcloud